 - 1 teaspoon white wine vinegar

-Set a small sauté pan over medium high heat.
-Do not use cast iron.
-Dip the cut side of each lemon half in the raw sugar – you want a light but thorough coating.
+- Dip the cut side of each lemon half in the raw sugar.
 When the pan is hot, press the sugared side of the lemon onto the surface of the pan.
-Let bubble and sizzle until caramelized; keep a close eye, you don’t want them to blacken.
-Remove the lemon halves to a plate.
+Cook until the lemons start to caramelize, bubbling and sizzling, being careful not to burn.

-Whisk in a pinch of salt, followed by the mustard and vinegar.
-Slowly whisk in the olive oil until the dressing is emulsified.
+- Add a pinch of salt, Dijon mustard, and white wine vinegar to the bowl and whisk to combine.
+Slowly pour in the olive oil, whisking until the dressing is emulsified.

 - You may substitute regular white sugar for the turbinado sugar.